-In November of last year, the Diocese of _____ received multiple complaints against “Kevin Jones.”
-In a brief investigation and follow-up, Jones agreed to accept a sentence of deposition, no longer being a priest.
-An alternate sentence of suspension was posited by the Bishop of _____.
-Jones chose the sentence of deposition.
-The sentence was imposed pertaining to three complaints against Jones for multiple charges under… and I’ll read the canons and tell you what they mean.
+In November of last year, the Diocese of California received multiple complaints against Scott Richardson.
+In a brief investigation and follow-up, Richardson agreed to accept a sentence of deposition, no longer being a priest.
+An alternate sentence of suspension was posited by the Bishop of California.
+Richardson chose the sentence of deposition.
+The sentence was imposed pertaining to three complaints against Richardson for multiple charges under… and I’ll read the canons and tell you what they mean.
 The first was Canon IV.4.1.h.1 which is any act of sexual misconduct.
 The canons define sexual misconduct [with adults] as sexual behavior at the request of, acquiesced to, or by a member of the clergy with an employee, volunteer, student, or counselee of that member of the clergy, or in the same congregation as the member of the clergy, or a person with whom the member of the clergy has a pastoral relationship.
 The second canon referenced in the deposition was Canon IV.4.1.h.6, conduct involving dishonesty, fraud, deceit, or misrepresentation.
 I think that one speaks for itself.
 Canon IV.4.1.h.8 is the last one referenced: ‘conduct unbecoming a member of the clergy.’
 [To] anybody who’s a veteran, that language probably feels familiar to you.
 It comes out of the military code of justice.
 It’s sort of a catch all [for] anything that’s not a stipulated part of the code of conduct.
 These behaviors violate the vows undertaken by clergy at the time of ordination.

 Now, I want at this point to share with you another piece of information that’s particularly relevant to this congregation.
-In January of 2010, I received a formal complaint against Kevin Jones while he was [priest-in-charge] of St. _____’s.
+In January of 2010, I received a formal complaint against Scott Richardson while he was dean of St. Paul’s Cathedral.
 The complaint resulted in a thorough investigation conducted by someone independent of my office.
-Jones and the complainant fully cooperated with this process.
+Richardson and the complainant fully cooperated with this process.
 After assessing the facts, which were not in dispute, I made the determination that the matter did not rise to the level of a Title IV complaint, but was a serious error.
-I placed Jones under a pastoral direction.
+I placed Richardson under a pastoral direction.
 I’ll define what pastoral direction means for you.
 You may remember in the ordination vows it talks about “pastoral direction of the bishop.”
 The canons provide for the bishop to be able to give specific direction to clergy in extraordinary situations, that if that pastoral direction were not followed, it would be grounds for discipline as well.
 So it is a very serious thing.
 It is so serious that when we do our background check process, one of the questions on that is, “Have you ever been placed under pastoral direction by your bishop?”
 And so in this instance I put Jones on pastoral direction requiring that he not do certain ministerial functions, and requiring him to do certain other things to address the behavior.
 I subsequently gave a full briefing on this case as well as my response, to [the vestry of this church].
 That was in June of that year, following the completion of this case.

 It’s tempting to see these events, and our response, as an error in light of subsequent events.
 I assure you that I continue to ponder that, what we knew in 2010, and to turn that over and over in my mind.
 However, what we now know does not make what happened a different thing.
 We take these things in real time and process them in real time.
 Permit me to address another aspect of this.
 I made a measured decision then to disclose to the [congregational] leadership, and not the whole community.
 At the time that decision was made, it seemed commensurate with the matter at hand.
 It still does, looking it [in] real time at that moment.
 However, what I’ve come to realize is how broadly both Jones and the complainant had talked about the matter.
 And in hindsight, it would have been helpful for me to make a statement to the community at that time, stating from my position how the matter was adjudicated.
 I offer this information to you for two reasons at this time.
 One is that the complainant in the matter has given me consent to do so.
 In addition, the complainant has stated that it would be helpful to that individual’s healing.
 And that is a very, very important consideration.

 The bishop continued: ““Our challenge tonight and in the days ahead is to process this difficult information.”
 Response to clergy misconduct is an obligation not only of bishops, but of the whole community.
-The bishop acknowledged that Kevin had done “some wonderful things at this church and over his three decades of service.
+The bishop acknowledged that Scott had done “some wonderful things at this church and over his three decades of service.
 But he also did some things that were so grievous that he can no longer be an Episcopal priest.
 There are injured persons.
 He has hurt people.
 And let me be as clear as I can on this point: the injured people are not to blame.
 It would be a violation of my ordination vows to tolerate blame of those upon whom there has been trespass.
 It is not consistent with my vows, and beloved, it is not consistent with yours.”